Unit iUCT32 - Provide Reflexology for Complementary Therapies

 Students learn through classroom-based tuition and active participation.
 Regular home-study is carefully designed to prepare our students for their examinations and more importantly, to become excellent therapists.

-Classes are taught in a relaxed environment using talks, lectures, visuals and detailed practical demonstration.
-Students work closely with the tutor learning not only the techniques but also how to protect themselves from the strain or stress while carrying out body therapy.
+Classes are taught in a relaxed environment using detailed practical demonstration.
+Students work closely with the tutor learning not only the techniques but also how to protect themselves while carrying out reflexology treatments.

 Key contents include:

-- The concept of holistic care and the use of reflexology throughout history
+- Exploring the concept of holistic care and tracing the historical applications of reflexology throughout different cultures and periods.

-- Contraindications, medical referral and possible reactions to reflexology treatment
+- Identifying contraindications, understanding when to refer for medical assessment, and recognising possible reactions to reflexology treatments.

 Unit iUCT38 - Knowledge of Anatomy, Physiology and Pathology for Complementary Therapies: